Worms in humans

 Non-urgent advice: See a GP if you:

-- find a large worm or large piece of worm in your poo
+- find a large worm, a piece of worm or worm eggs in your poo

 - have a red, itchy worm-shaped rash on your skin

 - have sickness, diarrhoea or a stomach ache for longer than 2 weeks